DashaPolozkova/rsschool-cv/cv.md

 * Telegram: dasha_polozkova

 ## About me
- I am 25 years old.
+ I am 26 years old.
 I graduated BSU (Chemiсal Faculty) and BSEU (Master's Degree in economics).
-I work in the Ministry of antimonopoly regulation and trade.
-But I want to discover new opportunities for myself.
-So I have started to learn Javascript.
+I worked in the Ministry of antimonopoly regulation and trade, and now I'm on maternity leave.
+ I am not satisfied with my life now and I want to change this.
+I completed RS Schools Course «JavaScript/Front-end.
+Stage 0»  and started stage 1 in the beggining of 2022? but didn't finished, and now I am trying to take it again, havemore time to learn and practice Javascript.
+ In my mind, self-discipline and practice is the key to success.
- My goal is to gain knowledge in the field of front-end development.
+ My goal is to be a front-end developer when I graduate RS Schools Course «JavaScript/Front-end.
+2022Q3».

  **My strengths**:
   - Quick learner